Third Macedonian War: Aftermath

-When the commission arrived from Rome Aemilius gave notice for the representatives of all the cities to assemble at Amphipolis and bring all the documents they had and all the money due to the Royal treasury.
-A conference was held and there was such a display of pomp and power that Livy wrote that it “might have even appalled the allies of Rome.”
+When the commission arrived from Rome, Aemilius gave notice for the representatives of all the cities to assemble at Amphipolis and bring all the documents they had and all the money due to the Royal treasury.
+A conference was held amid such a display of pomp and power that Livy wrote that it "might have even appalled the allies of Rome".
 It was declared that the Macedonians were to be free and retain their fields and cities and elect their officials.
-Then the partition, the borders of the four cantons and the tribute were announced.
+Then the partition, the borders of the four cantons, and the tribute were announced.
 Aemilius designated the four capitals.
 Intermarriage between people of different cantons and the possession of houses or land in more than one canton were banned.
-The gold and silver mines were not allowed to be mined, but the iron and copper ones were.
-Importation of salt and cutting of wood for domestic shipbuilding or allowing others to do so were forbidden.
+Gold and silver mines were not allowed to be mined, but iron and copper ones mining continued.
+Import of salt and wood cutting for domestic shipbuilding or allowing others to do so were forbidden.
 The cantons bordering other nations were allowed to have border troops.

-The Romans also used their victory to increase their control over the whole of Greece by supporting the pro-Roman factions around Greece.
+The Romans used their victory to increase their control over Greece by supporting pro-Roman factions.
 Their supporters had come to the conference from all over Greece.
 They made allegations that many of those who had supported Perseus in their cities and states had fostered hostility towards Rome, claimed that maintaining loyalty to Rome in their states required crushing them, and gave lists of names.
-The commissioners decided that the people on the list had to go to Rome to make their defence.
-Livy wrote that the pro-Romans were inflated “to an insupportable pitch of insolence.”
+The commissioners decided that those on the list had to go to Rome to defend themselves.
+Livy wrote that the pro-Romans were inflated "to an insupportable pitch of insolence".
 In Macedon everyone who had been in the king's service was sent to Italy with their children over fifteen.

-Aemilius sent Nasica and his son, Quintus Fabius Maximus Aemilianus, to ravage the areas of Illyria which had helped Perseus.
+Aemilius sent Nasica and his son, Quintus Fabius Maximus Aemilianus, to ravage the areas of Illyria that had helped Perseus.